sodiboo/URSL/README.md

 The callstack is where arguments and locals are located.
 Just as with WASM, they are accessed using two unified instructions which i called ``get`` and ``set`` (as opposed to .NET's  ``ldarg``, ``ldloc``, ``starg``, ``stloc``).
 It takes one immediate value, which is the index of the local variable. ``get 0`` is the first argument, and for example if there are 2 arguments, ``get 2`` will be the first local variable.

-Stack entries start at ``R1`` and as you load more, they will expand towards higher-valued registers.
+Stack entries usually start at ``R1`` and as you load more, they will expand towards higher registers.
+The compiler is, however, free to use literally any register it wants to.
+This often happens to reduce the number of registers used.

-For example, this code:
+As an example of how URSL may be translated, take this code:

 ```ursl
 const 1